-The celebration originated in Texas when Major General Gordon Granger arrived in Galveston.
-He announced on June 19, 1865, with General Orders, Number 3 that the Civil War was over and all slaves were now freedmen.
+The story of Juneteenth begins in Texas when Major General Gordon Granger arrived in Galveston on June 19, 1865, with an announcement.
+As the community listened to the reading of General Orders, Number 3, the people of Galveston learned for the first time that the Civil War was over.
+After more than a century of slavery and years of war, it was official.
+All slaves were now freedmen.

 January 1, 1863 – Emancipation Proclamation signed